 Receiver extensions cause the towing system to swing much higher and lower than towing systems without extensions.
-This enlarged arc of motion creates excessive strain on the tow bar, baseplate and frame, which can cause the towing system to fail, causing property damage, personal injury or even death.
+This enlarged arc of motion creates excessive strain on the tow bar, baseplate and frame, which can cause the towing system to fail.

-DISCONNECTING THE TRACKER
+DISCONNECTING THE TOW BAR

-1. Disconnecting the tow bar is essentially the reverse of connecting it.
-First, always try to park on level ground, with the towed vehicle in line with the motorhome.
-This will eliminate most of the tension between the vehicles, allowing for an easier disconnect.
+- 1. Disconnecting the tow bar is essentially the reverse of connecting it.
+Before you begin, always... - ...try to park on level ground, with the towed vehicle in line with the motorhome; and - ...turn the towed vehicle's steering wheel until the front wheels are in line with the motorhome.

-2. Disconnect the electrical wiring harness, safety cables, and any other towing system accessories.
+This will eliminate most of the tension between the two vehicles, allowing for an easier disconnect.

-3. Put the towed vehicle in gear (park), set the emergency brake and chock one of the wheels.
+- 2. Disconnect the power cord, safety cables and any other towing system accessories. - 3.
+Put the towed vehicle in gear (park), set the emergency brake and chock one of the wheels.